vaadin/web-components/packages/vaadin-virtual-list/README.md

 Apache License 2.0

-Vaadin collects development time usage statistics to improve this product.
+Vaadin collects usage statistics at development time to improve this product..
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.